agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```

 ### 🔑 Change primaryKey property
-Sometimes the `primary Key` isn't represented by the `id` property.
+Sometimes the `primaryKey` isn't represented by the `id` property.
-If that is the case, we can change the `primary Key` property in the Collection `config`.
+If that is the case, we can change the `primaryKey` property in the Collection `config`.
 ```ts {2}
 App.createCollection({
     primaryKey: "key" // default 'id'